Statistical tests

 • Sibling or spousal pairs

 We will use the example data from the help page found by running ?wilcox.test.
-These are measurements of a continuous depression scale on 9 patients taken at the first (x) and second (y) visits after inititiation of a certain therapy.
+These are measurements of a continuous depression scale on 9 patients taken at the first (x) and second (y) visits after initiation of a certain therapy.
 We want to test the null hypothesis that there is no difference in depression scale values between these two times.

 x <- c(1.83, 0.50, 1.62, 2.48, 1.68, 1.88, 1.55, 3.06, 1.30)